 If you're looking for QA Interview Questions for Experienced & Freshers, you are in the right place.
 Here Mindmajix sharing a list of Top 30+ interview questions on QA.
 There are a lot of opportunities from many reputed companies in the world.
 According to research, QA has a market share of about 0.013%.
 So, You still have the opportunity to move ahead in your career in QA.
-Mindmajix offers advanced QA Interview Questions 2020 that helps you in cracking your interview & acquire a dream career as QA Developer.
+Mindmajix offers advanced QA Interview Questions 2021 that help you in cracking your interview & acquire a dream career as QA Developer.

 |Dependency||It is basically one of those factors on which the success of a business largely depends|

 |Repeated Transactions||The fact is its nothing but the quality that gives solid reasons to a customer to make transactions again and again with the business or to buy their services/products|